 Corporate gross (loss) profit includes depreciation on capitalized interest and unallocated operational expenses excluded from the Corporation's evaluation of business segment performance.
 For 2016 and 2015, the amount includes the variance between the contractual rate and the spot rate for diesel fuel under the fixed-price agreement.
 For 2014, the amount includes the settlement of a sales tax audit.

-Gross profit (loss) by reportable segment for the Aggregates business is as follows:
+Gross profit (loss) by reportable segment is as follows: